ceceliacreates/ballot-cure/README.md

 #### Add to Android Main Activity

-For Android, you’ll need to import and register the plugin in your MainActivity file.
-In our application, this is in android/app/src/main/java/io/ionic/starter/MainActivity.java.
+For Android, you’ll need to import and register the plugin in your `MainActivity` file.
+In our application, this is in `android/app/src/main/java/io/ionic/starter/MainActivity.java`.

 This file is generated when we build the Ionic app, so ensure you register the plugin after completing and building the source code.